rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Microsoft Exchange

-The Microsoft&reg; Exchange section provides tools such as spam filtering, distribution lists, contacts, resources, and mobile devices for Microsoft Exchange&reg;.
+The Microsoft&reg; Exchange&reg; section provides tools such as spam filtering, distribution lists, contacts, resources, and mobile devices for Microsoft Exchange.

 The following options are available in the **Microsoft Exchange** section of the control panel: